-Те chnical issues - Pre-conversion code documentation, mods (and fixes!) - Incomplete conversions requiring manual intervention - Resulting code looks like neither old nor new language - Increased size, decreased performance of results - Some AL function not expressible in target language Fir nancial factors - Staff resources reassigned to conversion activities - Converter (and vendor) expenses - Hardware impacts of slower, fatter code - Costs of new HLL and development environment software Lost-opportunity costs
+- Technical issues - Pre-conversion code documentation, mods (and fixes!) - Incomplete conversions requiring manual intervention - Resulting code looks like neither old nor new language - Increased size, decreased performance of results - Some AL function not expressible in target language - · Financial factors - Staff resources reassigned to conversion activities - Converter (and vendor) expenses - Hardware impacts of slower, fatter code - May need additional hardware for testing while production continues - Costs of new HLL and development environment software - Lost-opportunity costs

 Preparing for conversion often exposes problems in the application.
 These must be fixed and tested before conversion is attempted.
-Converted code is frequently incomplete, and may need manual repair and extension before it is usable; this is even more common when the original code is written in Assembler Language, because some instructions and idioms have no HLL counterpart.
+Converted code is frequently incomplete, and may need manual repair and extension before it is usable; this is even more common when the original code is written in Assembler Language, because some instructions and idioms have no HLL counterpart, and must be replaced with calls to specialized procedures.